langan/Fontstrap/README.md

 - Twitter: http://twitter.com/gregoryLpaul

 ##License
-The Font Awesome webfont, CSS, and LESS files are licensed under CC BY 3.0: http://creativecommons.org/licenses/by/3.0/
+Version 2.0 of the Font Awesome font, CSS, and LESS files are licensed under CC BY 3.0: http://creativecommons.org/licenses/by/3.0/
 A mention of 'Font Awesome - http://fortawesome.github.com/Font-Awesome' in human-readable source code is considered acceptable attribution (most common on the